 - 62. I saw Dr Rodgers from the time I went in to Ladyfield for the next nine years until I went in to Glenochil in 1977.
 He came to see me at various institutions or I went to see him at Rillbank where he worked from.
 I have never had to get any medical treatment for any time I was hit when I was in any of the homes. - 63.
 I have Chronic Obstructive Pulmonary Disease and currently on oxygen 24/7 and take anti-depressants along with lots of other medication.
-I used to go to section which is the section injury association but that has stopped and now I only sometimes communicate with other section injury groups across the world.
+I used to go to set the set of which is the set of injury association but that has stopped and now I only sometimes communicate with other set of injury groups across the world.
 I find this really helpful. - 64.
-I used to get counselling from Dr McCabe from HITS in Glasgow which is the Head Injury Trust for Scotland and I had a number of sessions with him, and I benefited a lot from these.
+I used to get counselling from Dr McCabe and I had a number of sessions with him, and I benefited a lot from these.
 I saw him in the 1990s although he has retired now.
 I have also seen Dr Pullan from the Royal Edinburgh Hospital who I first saw in the 1980s.
 My own GP, Dr Euan Alexander knows all about my history. - 65.
 I am getting a counsellor through In Care Survivors Support fund after I have finished dealing with the Scottish Child Abuse inquiry.
 This is with somebody in Albany Street, Edinburgh.